jonschipp/ISLET/README.md

-SIZE		| Maximum container and image size with configure-docker target (def: 2G) IPTABLES	| Iptables ruleset (def: /etc/network/if-pre-up.d/iptables-rules) NAGIOS      | Location of nagios plugins (def: /usr/local/nagios/libexec)
+SIZE		| Maximum container and image size with configure-docker target (def: 2G) IPTABLES	| Iptables ruleset (def: /etc/network/if-pre-up.d/iptables-rules) NAGIOS      | Location of nagios plugins (def: /usr/local/nagios/libexec) PORT        | The SSH port on the host when installing ISLET as a container (def: 2222)

 ### Dependencies